 Some people fall in love in the first few seconds of meeting someone while some people take days, weeks or months to fall in love.
 Some people feel attracted to someone else while in a relationship and there are some people who fall in love after getting married – but not necessarily with their spouse.
 You can be happily married but fall in with love someone else after marriage – and while that may sound like the beginning of an extramarital affair, it may not always be true.
 There can be many reasons why despite being married you constantly find yourself thinking about someone else.

 We had a reader share with us that she and her husband had been together for over seven years and were very comfortable with each other.
-They were each others biggest support systems and got along extremely well.
-However, over time, they had gotten stuck in a routine of sorts and to her it felt like her marriage was no longer exciting.
+They were each other’s biggest support systems and got along extremely well.
+However, over time, they had gotten stuck in a routine of sorts and to her, it felt like her marriage was no longer exciting.
 When she went for her college reunion she met one of her former lovers and sparks began to fly.
 Even when she returned to the familiar comfort of her home she could not help thinking about him.
 She had heard stories on people getting attracted to someone else while in a relationship but she was committed for life!
-They spent a few weeks texting back and forth but eventually the boredom began to set in that friendship too.
+They spent a few weeks texting back and forth but eventually, the boredom began to set in that friendship too.

 When you are happily married and yet find yourself having fallen for someone else you feel like you have eaten that forbidden fruit of love.
 And now, it is eating away at your soul.
 A feeling of constant guilt is one of the worst consequences of such an act.
 We have gotten several queries that our experts answered so please know that these issues are far from being rare.